PunithPechetti/FastAPI-crud-book-organization/README.md

-I have built a simple book organisation Fastapi CRUD application using MangoDB for database related queries and operations, The database has two collections called books and users and I have added the following operations in the application:
+I have built a simple book organisation Fastapi CRUD application using MongoDB for database related queries and operations, The database has two collections called books and users and I have added the following operations in the application:
 For users
 1.Create a new user